FreeStyle Libre 3 sensor

 Read MoreNo.
 MBPA has never been present in our FreeStyle Libre 3 and FreeStyle Libre 2 sensors, even at the lowest testable limit*1.
 We are committed to providing skin-friendly products for people living with diabetes. * MBPA not detected at t...

 Read MoreNo.
-Abbott removed IBOA from all FreeStyle Libre systems’ sensors in 20201.
-This includes the FreeStyle Libre 2, FreeStyle Libre 14 day, and the FreeStyle Libre Pro sensors.
-IBOA has never been present in the FreeStyle Libre 3 sensors*2...
+IBOA has never been present in the FreeStyle Libre 3 sensors*1.
+Abbott removed IBOA from all FreeStyle Libre systems’ sensors in 20202.
+This includes the FreeStyle Libre 2, FreeStyle Libre 14 day, and the FreeStyle Libre Pro sensors....

 Read MoreThe alcohol wipes for the sensor kits are purchased from other companies off the shelf, and we rely on their availability which can affect the packing and shipping of our sensor kits.
 Our top priority is to ensure that we supply you with...